 Dairy is a big part of the UK diet.
 In fact, it’s the single largest agricultural sector in the UK and is likely to remain so for the foreseeable future.

 However - its popularity is now being challenged on multiple sides, faced with changing diets, concerns about sustainability and the environment, and a broader move towards healthier eating.
-This is leading to increasing demand for plant-based dairy alternatives across the food industry.
+This is leading to increasing demand for plant-based food alternatives across the food industry.

 In this post, we explore the changing landscape around dairy, and the steps food manufacturers can take to replace dairy without affecting the quality, flavour or texture of the product.